TAL Festival Ltd

 Participate Enjoy Inspire

-Meet Rachel Crowther, a doctor who worked for the NHS for 20 years.
-Meet Rachel in The Library and hear about the writing of her second book, Every Secret Thing
+Meet Rachel, a doctor who worked for the NHS for 20 years.
+In conversation with Nicole Russell, she will talk about the writing of her second book, Every Secret Thing

 "After two decades in which she’d barely allowed herself a taste of love, the remembrance of what they had almost had was still hoarded away, treasured, like a glimpse of immortality."